How to use digital patient experience surveys to collect more data, faster

 1. Tap into greater flexibility: Add and remove questions to capture feedback relevant to top-of-mind issues—new visitor policies, program rollouts, communication strategies, etc. The increased, built-in flexibility of digital patient experience surveys opens the door to agile learning, enabling your organization to introduce improvements to the patient experience in real time or near-real time.

 2. Reach more patients: Meeting people where they are is a principle of healthcare consumerism.
 Distribute surveys through any channel, including email, text, web link, and QR code.
 One patient who doesn’t have time to fill out and return a paper survey might not mind clicking a link to answer questions online.
-Enhance your data by monitoring the conversation on social channels to gain immediate patient insights and even implement faster service recovery.
+Enhance your data by monitoring the conversation on social channels to gain immediate insights into the digital patient experience and even implement faster service recovery.

 3. Improve response rates: The modern technologies of the digital age let healthcare organizations cast a wider net and improve response rates.
 At Bronson Methodist: “Over the course of about four years, the number of responses we receive from our patients has increased more than five-fold since adding digital surveys,” says Dr. Kerschner.
 When other Press Ganey clients supplement email surveys with text delivery, they’ve increased response rates by 23%—with 82% returned via mobile device.